skhiearth/Restaurant-Review-Classification-NLP/README.md

 # Restaurant-Review-Classification-NLP

-Using Bag of Words and Naive Bayes in Python and R to classify restaurant reviews.
+Using Bag of Words and Naive Bayes/Random Forests in Python and R to classify restaurant reviews.